RaVeR76/My-Vinyl-Answer/README.md

 Again, I am happy with overall delete vinyl functionality and this is the *DELETE* functionality for the user therefore covered.

 * **Test**
+Similar to the add and edit functions mentioned above.
+The users deleted numerous vinyls as did I. They loved the fact it was hidden along with the edit button.
+They also loved the dark screen thingy as they called it or a **modal** as we know it, that made sure the were making the correct life choice before deleting their vinyl.
+Once the user crossed that line their vinyl gets removed from the collection and never to be seen again .... unless that specific user re-enters that exact same information again ... then I suppose you can say it's the same so therefore technically it can be seen again .... sorry, well until that happens it's never to be seen again.

 * **Result**
+All users tested this functionality and it worked very well.
+The admin deletion worked perfectly too.
+And if I wasn't sure about performing the deletion in the first place with the confirmation modal, the user gets a flash message to confirm that the deletion did in fact take place.
+All corners covered this boy ... as I rave to cheesy euro pop and type this work of art up, moi README :)

 * **Verdict**